 Both show three skills unless you click on “see more…” Make sure you’ve put your top three skills at the top (you can change the order.)
 Your skills on both the mobile app and desktop mention who you’ve been endorsed by that have expertise in this area and who are mutual connections and therefore their endorsements theoretically have more credibility.

-Desktop shows first two and the mobile app shows just one.
+(*Updated 2022) Desktop and mobile shows first three.
 You can’t change the order of your recommendations so that you lead with your strongest two recommendations.
 There is a way to “hide” a recommendation if the most recent one at the top is rather weak.
 You can then show it again when you get other stronger recommendations that will show above it.

 Both give you a quick overview of what connections and groups you have in common if you are a first or second-degree connection.
 It doesn’t show for third-degree connections.
 These give you great opportunities to personalize an invitation to connect and/or start a conversation.

 Review how your profile looks on your phone and have a friend take a look too.
 It’s probably fine if you’ve created a profile that looks good on the desktop version of LinkedIn, but it’s worth checking.